slatedocs/slate/source/includes/api-reference/_index.html.md

 The batch API fully respects all of our rate limiting.
 This means that a batch request counts against *both* the standard rate limiter and the concurrent request limiter as though you had made a separate HTTP request for every individual action.
 For example, a batch request with five actions counts as five separate requests in the standard rate limiter, and counts as five concurrent requests in the concurrent request limiter.
 The batch request itself incurs no cost.
 If any of the actions in a batch request would exceed any of the enforced limits, the *entire* request will fail with a `429 Too Many Requests` error.
 This is to prevent the unpredictability of which actions might succeed if not all of them could succeed.
 ### Restrictions
-Not every API endpoint can be accessed through the batch API.
+Not every endpoint can be accessed through the batch API.
 Specifically, the following actions cannot be taken and will result in a `400 Bad Request` for that action:
 * Uploading attachments * Creating, getting, or deleting organization exports * Any SCIM operations * Nested calls to the batch API

 ## Submit parallel requests